-- Background colors
+- Background Colors

-- Text colors
+- Text Colors

-- Icon colors
+- Icon Colors

-- Border colors
+- Border Colors

-- Outline colors
+- Outline Colors

 At a bare minimum, you can create a new style by simply changing the color values in the color palette.
-You can also add or remove colors from this palette.
+You can also add or remove colors from this palette as you see fit.